abrahamoaks/Hepatitis-Mortality-Prediction-with-Flask-Web-App-Project/README.md

-# Hepatitis Mortality Prediction using Machine Learning with Flask Web App
+# Hepatitis Mortality Prediction using Machine Learning with Flask Web App -- Abraham Obianke

 ## Introduction
 What is hepatitis?